 Google’s Keyword Planner is the quintessential tool for keyword research.
-Marketers have relied on it for years and no SEO or PPC campaign would do without it.
-However, there’s always been a question mark hanging over the accuracy of Google’s keyword data.
-So the last thing you would want to hear is that Google has gone ahead and made it less accurate.
+Marketers have relied on it for years but there’s always been a question mark hanging over the reliability of the data Google provides, since it has a vested interest in the keywords you bid on.

-The change we’re talking about revolves around keyword variations.
-Until recently, when you typed keywords into the tool, you would get separate search volumes for keywords and close variants.
-These would include things like acronyms, singular/plurals and UK vs US spelling.
+The main issue with Keyword Planner’s accuracy revolves around keyword variations.
+Before 2016, when you typed keywords into the tool, you would get separate search volumes for keywords and close variants.
+These would include things like acronyms, singular/plurals and UK vs US spelling, for example.

 The point is you used to get separate search volumes for each of these variations.
 This doesn’t happen anymore.
-Instead, Google now combines the search volumes for all of these into one big number.
+Then, in 2016, Google started combining the search volumes for all of these into one larger and much less accurate number.

 We also don’t know which variants are included within these search volumes.

-Google hasn’t said anything official about the change yet so we can only speculate on this.
+Google has never said anything official about the change to its keyword tool so we can only speculate.
 What we do know is that Google is more than capable of interpreting these types of keyword variants.
 So, if we publish an article on PPC, searches for “pay per click” and “pay-per-click” are just as relevant – even if the article doesn’t include the longer search terms.

-Google started doing this with Hummingbird back in 2013 but took interpretation to new heights with RankBrain last year.
+Google started doing this with Hummingbird back in 2013 and increased its interpretation even further with RankBrain in late 2015.
 Initially, RankBrain only applied to around 15% of all searches but we now know it’s being used for every query.
-This news also happened to emerge at around the same time we started noticing changes to Google’s Keyword Planner.
+This news happened to emerge at around the same time we started noticing changes to Google’s Keyword Planner.

 A less accurate Keywords Planner certainly isn’t going to help your search marketing efforts.
 But it’s not the end of the world as long as you know about it and adjust your keyword research process.

 The truth is Google’s Keyword Planner was never that accurate anyway.
-Numbers were always rounded up to the nearest thousand and they’re only estimates anyway – not precise figures.
-There’s also the question of how you want to trust data from Google, when it dictates how much you bid.
-So it’s always been important to get keyword data from outside Google and this is more true now than ever.
-No need to hit the panic button just yet, though.
+Numbers were always rounded up to the nearest thousand and they’re only estimates anyway – not precise figures, making the Keyword Planner good for discerning estimates and giving you some steer on your keyword strategy.
+However, for more detailed planning it’s as important now as it ever was to get additional keyword data from outside Google.

 The Google Keyword Planner accuracy failures are reflective of a bigger data picture.
 Many single data points will have some degree of limitation when it comes to the accuracy and value derived from that data.

-A solution for this is deeper data, and multiple data sets, plus recombining data for actionable insight, and overcoming some of the inaccuracies of single data points.
-That’s why we built our prescriptive marketing platform Apollo Insights which does just that!
-Click here to find out more.
+A solution for this is deeper data and multiple data sets, plus recombining data for actionable insight and overcoming some of the inaccuracies of single data points.